Skip to main content

 At FarmTRX we want users to be able to get empowering insight from their yield data off any combine, whether they’re looking for fine detail coming through in precision maps or just for monitoring live readings in the cab.
 In the FarmTRX Web App farmers can choose from 9 different outputs to visualize their yield and moisture data – from raw unfiltered points taken directly from the yield monitor to automatically corrected precision maps.

 When FarmTRX yield and moisture data syncs to the cloud, it is automatically processed into a variety of yield and moisture maps.
-Automated precision mapping is part of the FarmTRX Premium Web Service, which all customers have access to for one year after purchase.
+Automated precision mapping is part of the FarmTRX Premium Web Service, which all customers receive for their first year free.
 More info on FarmTRX Premium here!

-Users can choose from the following 9 map views to see their yield data:
+Farmers with full Premium Web App service can choose from the following 9 map layers to review their yield data:

 1) Boundary